G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Experiments

 \subsubsection{Evaluation metric}

-To provide a comprehensive evaluation of performance spanning various levels of difficulty, we partition the test set into three interval subsets based on the translation between the pairs.
-The partition of test sets is grounded in considerations related to loop closure and robot re-localization scenarios.
-In the context of deep learning-based place recognition \cite{uy2018pointnetvlad,liu2019lpd}, a retrieved pair is considered a true positive if it falls within a radius of 25 meters.
-It is also worth noting that GPS error typically remains within the range of 30 meters.
-Thus, the partitioned subsets are denoted as $[0,10]$ (easy), $[10,20]$ (medium), and $[20,30]$ (hard).
-Notably, the $[20,30]$ subset presents a higher level of challenge compared to $[0,10]$ due to the increased distance between the two LiDAR point clouds, leading to a reduced overlap for global registration.
+To conduct a thorough evaluation of performance across different levels of difficulty and variations in point cloud distribution, we categorize the test set into three subsets.
+These subsets are defined by the translational distance between pairs: $[0,10]$ for easy scenarios, $[10,20]$ for medium complexity, and $[20,30]$ for hard cases.
+These intervals are particularly relevant for robotic applications such as loop closure \cite{uy2018pointnetvlad, liu2019lpd}.

-We evaluate the proposed method from three perspectives: \textit{feature matching}, \textit{global registration}, and \textit{computational time consumption}.
-Feature matching is evaluated through several metrics including the inlier ratio (IR), total number of correspondences, recall, and time consumption.
+For feature matching evaluation in Section \ref{exp:front_end}, the inlier ratio (IR), total number of correspondences, correspondence recall, and time consumption are used.
 A correspondence $(x_i,y_i)$ is classified as an inlier if it adheres to the following condition:

 where $(\mathbf{R}_{gt}, \mathbf{t}_{gt})$ denote the ground truth rotation and translation, respectively.
-If the count of inliers within a point cloud pair exceeds 3 (which corresponds to the minimum requirement for 3D registration), that pair is considered successfully recalled.
-Subsequently, we compute the recall for all pairs in the test set.
+If the count of inliers exceeds 3, that pair is considered successfully recalled.
+Subsequently, we compute the recall rate for all pairs in the test set.